Corsair Survivor Key Chain Flash Drive | Why I Use This One

-I thought that I would share with you something that I have been doing for awhile now; I keep a high capacity USB flash drive on my key-chain as backup for the personal files on my main computer.
+It’s something that I have been doing for awhile now for preparedness; I keep a high capacity USB 3.0 flash drive on my key chain as backup for some of the personal files from my primary computer (encrypted with VeraCrypt).

-I had chosen the Corsair “Stealth Survivor” 256GB flash drive, given its capacity to hold all that I need, and given its rugged and waterproof design.
+I chose the Corsair Survivor 256GB flash drive, given its capacity to hold a-lot of files.
+And more importantly its rugged and waterproof design.

-1. It’s case is metal and protects the flash drive itself from physical damage.
+1. The outer shell is metal and protects the flash drive itself from physical damage.
 “Hard-anodized, aircraft-grade aluminum housing”.

-2. The USB case is waterproof.
-There’s an o-ring at the threaded section (see the picture).
+2. The USB case is waterproof (EPDM Seal).
+There’s an O-ring at the threaded section (see the picture).

-3. Shockproof and drop tested with a unique shock-dampening collar
+3. Shockproof and drop tested with a unique molded shock damping collar.

 4. It attaches easily to your key-chain, which means that it is always with you.